godot-dimensions/g4mf/specification/parts/node.md

 The scale MUST consist of only positive numbers as values.
 The values MUST NOT be zero, and MUST NOT be negative.
 This requirement is because standards for negative scale are tricky across dimensions.
 An even number of negative scales is equivalent to a positive scale with a rotation, so a 4D node would need either 1 or 3 of the scale numbers to be negative for a negative scale to result in a flip.
 The choice of which scale numbers to be negative when decomposing from a transformation matrix is arbitrary and may vary between implementations.
 In order to represent a flip, a `"basis"` with a negative determinant can be used instead, which is a more explicit representation of the transformation.

+### Children

+The `"children"` property is an array of integers that defines the indices of the child nodes of this node.
+If not specified, the default value is an empty array, meaning the node has no children.

+The indices in the array MUST be valid indices in the G4MF file's document-level `"nodes"` array.
+The order of the indices in the array is significant, as it affects the order of the nodes in the scene tree.
+A node may only be a child at most once, meaning that each node may only have at most one parent.
+The node at index 0 is the root node, it has no parent in the G4MF file, and no other node may use it as a child.

+### Camera

+The `"camera"` property is an object that defines the camera properties for this node.
+If not specified, the default value is `null`, meaning the node is not a camera.

+The `"camera"` property MUST NOT be used together with the `"mesh"` property.

+See [G4MF Camera](camera.md) for more information about cameras.

 ### Mesh

 The `"mesh"` property is an integer index of a G4MF mesh.
 If not specified, the default value is `-1`, meaning the node is not a mesh.

 Meshes are the most common way to provide visible geometry for a node.
 A mesh may be used by multiple nodes, or a mesh may be not used by any nodes.
 This is a reference to a mesh in the G4MF file's document-level `"meshes"` array.
 When defined, it MUST be a valid index in the array.

+The `"mesh"` property MUST NOT be used together with the `"camera"` property.

 See [G4MF Mesh](mesh.md) for more information about meshes.